 The thunderbirds, avian helpers of the Great Spirit, use thunder and lightning to help people create changes in life for their own well-being.
 I was taught, "Sometimes the weakest people need the strongest medicine."
 Therefore some of my practices draw upon the old ways of what is called "thunderbird medicine".
 The Thunderbird Medicine Society was a group of medicine and holy people.
 These shamans didn't gather roots and bark to prepare their medicine.
 Their power came directly from the Great Spirit and the Sky World in the form of ancestors called The Old Ones who, we truly believe, intentionally come to help people in life as gigantic, wondrous, "Great Spirit Birds" - the thunderbirds.

 I didn't know it at the time but eventually I learned that when a person dreams of Mishi-ginebik (and thunderbirds too) this may indicate they could possibly become a type of medicine person.
-And when I got older I realized it was all up to me to choose to step into this role, embrace being a shaman, and then "walk my talk" to share the things and knowledge I'd first had to learn to use upon myself to help me become better, balanced and well.
+And when I got older I realized it was all up to me to choose to step into this role, embrace being a thunderbird, and "walk my talk" to share the things and knowledge I'd first had to learn to use upon myself to help me become better, balanced and well.